Operation Granby: Royal Air Force

 The first part of the Gulf War air campaign was directed against the IrAF.
 Early on 17 January, RAF Tornado GR1s flew into Iraq, with air-to-air refuelling tanker support.
 The first targets were Iraqi airbases, which housed a variety of defence systems and aircraft.
-These attacks were co-ordinated in Riyadh by the Joint Allied Headquarters, with Wratten now leading the British command; aircraft were almost totally integrated into a single coalition force.
+These attacks were co-ordinated in Riyadh by the Joint Allied Headquarters, with Wratten now leading the British command.
+Aircraft were almost totally integrated into a single coalition force.
 Support aircraft in raids, therefore, could be from any coalition power.
-Within 24 hours, a hundred sorties had been completed.
-After seven days, the RAF's focus, like the rest of coalition air forces, was moved to targets related to the support of Iraqi forces in Kuwait.
-These included oil refinery, and strategic bridges over the River Euphrates.
-During operations, civilians were killed when the sophisticated guidance systems on the weaponry used failed, and buildings close to these bridges (many in populated areas) were hit instead.
+Within 24 hours, a hundred sorties were completed.

+After seven days, the RAF's focus, like the rest of coalition air forces, moved to targets supporting Iraqi forces in Kuwait.
+These included oil refineries, and strategic bridges over the River Euphrates.
+During operations, civilians were killed in incidences when the sophisticated guidance systems on the weaponry used failed, and buildings close to these bridges, many in populated areas, were hit instead.
 On the whole, many pilots were frustrated by the lack of combat.

 In every combat role, the RAF was second to USAF involvement, but ahead of other members of the coalition.
 Of the around 55 Allied aircraft lost, eight were RAF Tornados; these aircraft types flew a total of 2,500 sorties.
 Five air crew were lost in operations, and three in preparations.

 British Army

-A single British Army armoured brigade was initially dispatched to the Gulf, later augmented to a two-brigade division, which became the British 1st Armoured Division.
+A single British Army armoured brigade was initially dispatched to the Gulf, later augmented to a two-brigade division, which became the 1st Armoured Division.
 The decision was made that the relatively new Challenger tank be sent, rather than the older and more reliable Chieftain tanks, which were being superseded.
 The Prime Minister, Margaret Thatcher, "insisted on Challenger's reliability in the Gulf.
-In consequence to this demand BAOR regiments became 'a scrap yard' of [tank hulls] without spares, sitting on wooden blocks.
+In consequence to this demand, BAOR regiments in Germany became 'a scrap yard' of [tank hulls] without spares, sitting on wooden blocks.
 Everything else was being sent to the Gulf as spares in support of 7th Armoured Brigade."
 The entire British Army's power pack repair facility was deployed to the Gulf with the division.

+The ground forces had a peak strength of 28,000 men, comprising 7,000 vehicles, including 179 Challenger 1 tanks, 316 Warriors, 79 artillery pieces and 16 MLRS.

 During the ground phase, the 1st Armoured Division took part in the "left-hook" which outflanked Iraqi forces.
 It participated in the Battle of Norfolk.
 British Challenger 1 tanks destroyed approximately 300 Iraqi tanks, including achieving the longest-range tank-kill in the war from three miles away.

 The British Army also inflicted heavy artillery and various other combat vehicle losses on the Iraqi Army.
 The British Army destroyed approximately five Iraqi divisions in 48 hours of combat.
 A friendly fire incident, when an American Fairchild Republic A-10A Thunderbolt aircraft attacked two British Warrior vehicles, resulted in the deaths of nine British service personnel.
+This incident was featured in an edition of The Cook Report entitled "Death by Maverick".